javisastre/type-phoon/README.md

 - key stroke recognition.
 - letters falling printing in a 2D environment.
 - limit the active area.
-- several letter lanes implementation.
 - shining letter animation.
+- explosion animation when failed to press the correct key
+- win animation when the keystroke is correct
-- scores and lives
+- scores and lives implementation
-- difficulty levels implementation.
+- difficulty levels implementation
+- background animation

 # Backlog

 - 3D-like visual implementation of the letters.
-- background implementation.
 - background shakes on each impact.